If you can’t face wearing a mask every night, what are the alternatives to CPAP for treating sleep apnea?

 The traditional method involves attaching a sock or pocket to the back of a shirt or pyjama top and placing a tennis ball inside.
 These days there’s a whole range of specially designed products to encourage side sleeping, including body belts, cushions and body pillows .

-However as a low cost, non-invasive solution for mild cases of OSA, snoring and other sleep related breathing disorders, learning to sleep on your side can often be an effective form of alternative to CPAP treatment.4
+However as a low cost, non-invasive solution for mild cases of OSA, snoring and other sleep related breathing disorders, learning to sleep on your side can often be an effective alternative to CPAP treatment.

 If you’ve tried PAP treatment without success and are looking for a permanent solution to your OSA symptoms, there may be a surgical alternative.
 There are many different options for surgical treatment and they should be tailored to the individual patient’s needs.
 Using surgery as an alternative to CPAP is sure to be an attractive option for many but it is also a drastic one with a number of risks.
 The two most common surgical procedures for obstructive sleep apnea treatment are: